jspecify/jspecify/docs/spec.md

 except for when we link to the Java Language Specification to defer to its rules.

-> As of this writing, we know that this spec is not entirely sufficient: It
-> sometimes relies on references to other documents (like the [glossary]).
-We
-> will need to fix this by copying those definitions here.
->
-> (Incidentally, I recommend viewing the glossary as a mostly separate effort
-> from this doc: The glossary presents a slightly different model of both
-> nullness and the Java type system.
-Over time, we'll want to either bring the
-> two more closely in line or else draw a clearer line between them.)

-## Details common to all annotations

--   The package name is `org.jspecify.nullness`. \[[#1]\]
--   The Java module name is `org.jspecify`. \[[#181]\]
--   The Maven artifact is `org.jspecify:jspecify`. \[[#181]\]

-All annotations have runtime retention. \[[#28]\] None of the annotations are marked [repeatable].

-## The type-use annotation

-We provide a parameterless type-use annotation called `@Nullable`.

-### Recognized locations for type-use annotations

-A location is a _recognized_ location for our type-use annotation in the circumstances detailed below.
-A type at a recognized location has the semantics described in this spec.
-The spec does not assign semantics to types in other locations, nor to any annotations on such types.

--   Unrecognized location: any component of a type usage in the following
-    locations:

-    > These all fit under the umbrella of "implementation code."

-    -   A local variable type.
-    -   An exception parameter.
-    -   The type in a cast expression.
-    -   An array or object creation expression.
-    -   An explicit type argument supplied to a generic method or constructor (including via a member reference), or to an instance creation expression for a generic class.

-    > In practice, we anticipate that tools will treat types (and their
-    > annotations) in _most_ of the above locations much like they treat types
-    > in other locations.
-Still, this spec does not concern itself with
-    > implementation code: We believe that the most important domain for us to
-    > focus on is that of APIs.

--   Unrecognized location: a class declaration. \[[#7]\]

-    > For example, the annotation in `public @Nullable class Foo {}` is in an
-    > unrecognized location.

--   Unrecognized location: any type usage that is intrinsically non-nullable:
-    \[[#17]\]

-    -   A type usage of a primitive type.
-    -   The outer type that qualifies an inner type.

-        > Every outer type is intrinsically non-nullable because every instance
-        > of an inner class has an associated instance of the outer class.

-        > For example, the annotation in `@Nullable Foo.Bar` is in an
-        > unrecognized location: Java syntax attaches it to the outer type
-        > `Foo`.

-    -   Any of the following type contexts:

-        -   supertype in a class declaration
-        -   thrown exception type
-        -   enum constant declaration
-        -   receiver parameter type

-    > But note that the following rules, while they do not apply to
-    > intrinsically non-nullable type usages themselves, still apply to any
-    > other _component_ types of such type usages.

--   Unrecognized location: any component of a receiver parameter type.
-    \[[#157]\]

-    > This partially overlaps with the rule about non-nullable type contexts
-    > above: Both rules cover the intrinsically non-nullable top-level type, but
-    > this rule extends that to _all_ components of the type.

--   Recognized location (except where covered by the above rules): any [non-root] component type, regardless of the root type or surrounding [type context].

-    -   This may be a type argument, explicit wildcard bound, array component type, or the type used in a variadic parameter declaration.

-        > For example, the annotation in `Iterator<@Nullable String>` is always
-        > in a recognized location, aside from the exceptions for implementation
-        > code and receiver parameters discussed above.

-    -   Exception: A type-parameter declaration or a wildcard _itself_ is an unrecognized location. \[[#19], [#31]\]

-        > Their _bounds_ can still be recognized locations.
-So too can
-        > _type-variable usages_.

--   Recognized location: any of the following: \[[#17]\]

-    -   Return type of a method.

-    -   Formal parameter type of a method or constructor.

-    -   Field type.

-    -   Type parameter upper bound. \[[#60]\]

-        > But, again, _not_ the type parameter itself.

-> When analyzing source code, tools are encouraged to offer an option to issue
-> an error for an annotation in an unrecognized location (unless they define
-> semantics for that location).
-Tools are especially encouraged to issue an
-> error for an annotation in a location that is intrinsically non-nullable.
-When
-> reading _bytecode_, however, tools may be best off ignoring an annotation in
-> an unrecognized location (again, unless they define semantics for that
-> location).

-## The declaration annotation

-We provide a single parameterless declaration annotation called `@NullMarked`.
-\[[#5], [#87]\]

-### Recognized locations for declaration annotations

-Our declaration annotation is specified to be _recognized_ when applied to the locations listed below:

--   A _named_ class.
--   A package. \[[#34]\]
--   A module. \[[#34]\]

-> _Not_ a method \[[#43]\], constructor \[[#43]\], or field \[[#50]\].

-(concept-references)=

 ## References to concepts defined by this spec

 When a rule in this spec refers to any concept that is defined in this spec (for